Liberty0day/NICEAVOCATE/README.md

 [+] The Installation is operational

 [1] Install full lab
-[2] When the lab is installed, do you want to start machines ?
+[2] Do you wan start the machine after the lab is install ?
 [3] Remove all lab and restore original configuration

 [?]
 Give your choice